tdhock/tdhock.github.io/_posts/2024-10-10-torch-roc-aum.md

 ## 0.5
 ```

+The output above indicates that 50% of the rows are classified incorrectly.

 ## Imbalanced data and confusion matrices

 In imbalanced data, for example with 99% negative and 1% positive